hashicorp/hcdiag/docs/faq.md

 are executed, please use the appropriate product flag.
 In the previous example, you would want to run `hcdiag -vault` instead of just `hcdiag` because you have both CLIs on your system, but Terraform is not actually configured for use.

+### Can I use hcdiag as a real-time metrics-gathering or sampling tool?

+hcdiag is designed for use cases like troubleshooting, which require historical data.
+As a result, hcdiag retrieves data for a particular range of time in the past.
+It is not designed for real-time or sampling use cases where it continues to run perpetually every x minutes, reporting on changes in environment data.

 ### How do I use hcdiag with Kubernetes?

 Although Kubernetes is a complex topic with many configuration options, the key to remember is that hcdiag must be able